vsu/foo-dsp-bfir/README.markdown

 read the sound file, so any format that is supported by that library may be used.

-The plug-in supports up to 3 impulse files with the intent that 3 versions of the same impulse file at different sampling rates can be used, however, the 3 impulses may be different.
-The plug-in selects the appropriate impulse file by matching the sampling rate of the impulse file and the playback stream.
+The plug-in supports up to 3 impulse files.
+The plug-in selects the appropriate impulse file by matching the sampling rate of the impulse file to the playback stream.
+If the resample checkbox is selected for a given file, the impulse file is resampled to the sampling rate of the playback stream.
+The resample file is cached to disk and stored in WAV format.

 If more than one impulse file can be used, they are preprocessed by convolving them into a single impulse file.
 If the equalizer